SunXQlab/EnDecon/README.md

 ## 1. Preparation
 the cell2location, RCTD, and spatialDWLS packages should be installed before using EnDecon method.
 * For the detailed installation process of cell2location, please refer to https://github.com/BayraktarLab/cell2location#Installation
+* The installation process of RCTD can refer to https://github.com/dmcable/spacexr
+* The installation process of spatialDWLS can refer to https://rubd.github.io/Giotto_site/articles/tut0_giotto_environment.html

+## 2. Installation
+Install EnDecon package from github:
+    install.package("devtools")